FREQUENTLY ASKED QUESTIONS ABOUT COUNSELLING

 Where are you located?

-Are you covered under my insurance?
+Are your services covered under my insurance?

 Are your services covered under my student benefits?

+How much does it cost per session?
 Do you provide services at a reduced rate?

 How do I pay?